eagroom/IntroToRPresentation/index.md

 Notice how X prints out : [1] 10

 The simplest structure in R is the numeric vector.
-The number in brackets denotes the number of items in the vector.
+The number in brackets represents the position of the first item on the line in the vector.

 ---